jguih/playnite-insights/docs/docs/features/cross-device-sync.md

 A **synchronization id** is a unique value shared between your PlayAtlas server and all of its clients.
 It's used by both client and server to determine if they're in sync with each other.

 A SyncId is issued the first time the PlayAtlas server is started and shared with all clients.
-It is immutable by design and can only be changed manually through a server reset or reconciliation request.
+It is immutable by design and can only be changed manually through a server reset.

 When the client attempts to create or update an entity that requires synchronization, it must send a valid SyncId.
 The **server** then: